Spring Wildlife of the Southern Lake District

 Code: CNWWSPrint page

-We'll visit wetlands, woodlands, crags and coast looking for birds, butterflies and flowers.
-We hope to see nesting osprey and sandwich terns and hear the songs of warblers and cuckoos.
-Walk through woodlands and bluebells and wood anemone and look out for species such as early purple orchid and sea thrift as well as butterflies such as green hairstreak and orange-tip.
+We'll visit woodlands, estuary and coast looking for birds, butterflies and flowers.
+We hope to see nesting osprey and sandwich terns and hear the songs of warblers and stonechats.
+Walk through woodlands and saltmarshes and look out for bluebells and primrose, grey seals and courting eider ducks, as well as butterflies such as green hairstreak.
 We'll walk up to 6 miles (9.5km) each day.
 Suitable for any level of experience, with no prior knowledge required.

 - Leisurely walks with regular stops to watch wildlife